SynapseMedia/nucleus/README.md

 ### Scheme

-The elaboration of the schema is quite simple, it consists in populate an array with dictionaries containing the metadata example:
+The elaboration of the schema is quite simple, it consists in populate an array with dictionaries containing the schematized metadata:

 ```
 FIRST_MOVIE_YEAR_EVER = 1880